 For the technical component, where individuals are able to produce similar qualifications issued by foreign authorities, these may be recognised and accepted as equivalents by the Professional Certifications Committee.
 The request for exemption should be sent to the President of the Professional Certifications Committee (AMAF – 7 rue du Gabian – MC 98000 Monaco), accompanied by the individual’s CV and a copy of the equivalent qualification.

-However, no exemption may be granted for the ethical component, which concerns regulatory requirements specific to Monaco.
+However, no exemption may be granted neither for the ethical component, which concerns regulatory requirements specific to Monaco, nor the ESG section.